Click here for Full Prescribing Information for Lantus®.

-SOLIQUA 100/33 is a combination of insulin glargine and lixisenatide and is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus inadequately controlled on basal insulin (less than 60 units daily) or lixisenatide.
+SOLIQUA 100/33 is a combination of a long-acting human insulin analog with a glucagon-like peptide-1 (GLP-1) receptor agonist (RA) indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 Limitations of Use:

 - Has not been studied in patients with a history of pancreatitis.
 Consider other antidiabetic therapies in patients with a history of pancreatitis.